Creating an Exchange DAG Client

 - Type the user name and the password for the domain.

 - Optional: If DAG is set up in a restricted environment, install the application on a proxy computer that has access to both the CommServe server and the Active Directory.
 Select the Access node for DAG discovery check box, and then select the appropriate proxy computer.

 - From the DAG servers list, select a DAG server that has an available member server.

 - From the Member servers list, select a member server, and then click OK.

-You can later add more member servers to a DAG server.
+You can add more member servers to a DAG server.
 For more information, see Adding a New Exchange DAG Member Server.